-Both the GFX 50S and the E-PL9 are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the GFX 50S does not have a direct predecessor.
+The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm GFX 50S or the Olympus E-PL9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.